Writer

 ~

-Not even two hundred years in the freshest air
+Not even twenty billion years in the freshest air

 can compensate you